 \subsection{Calorimeter timing measurement}

 In addition to the energy deposited in each cell, both the LAr and Tile calorimeters can measure the time of arrival of the particle depositing the energy.
 LAr signals are read out using Front End Boards (FEB).
-The signal is shaped, sampled at $40~\textrm{MHz}$, and four samples are digitised if the event passes the L1 trigger.
+They shape the signal and sample it at $40~\textrm{MHz}$, four samples are then digitised if the event passes the L1 trigger.
 The shape of the LAr signal is optimised to minimise the noise contribution~\cite{NJBuchanan_2008}.
 An example of the typical LAr calorimeter pulse shape is shown in Figure~\ref{subfig:larPS}.

 The long negative tail of the shaped LAr pulse implies that out-of-time \pileup provides a negative energy contribution on average, while the contribution from in-time \pileup is positive on average.
 Because of this, the average \pileup energy per event is zero.
 While this feature is very useful in correcting for the average \pileup energy deposition, suppression methods like the one presented in this \mypaper \ are still very useful in suppressing \pileup contributions to individual physics objects.